Victoria sponge cake

 - Whip the cream to soft peaks as the cakes cool, then spread the bottom half of the cake with the cream in an even layer.
 Spread the strawberry jam evenly and carefully on top of the cream.
 Sandwich the cake with the other half of the cake and transfer it carefully to a serving plate.
 Dust with the icing sugar and serve.

-See more Victoria sponge recipes
+See more sponge cake recipes

 View full recipe details